-To support the increasing number of UK families created through surrogacy, we are launching a “Parents through Surrogacy” community, the first of its kind.
+To support the increasing number of UK families created through surrogacy, we have launched a “Parents through Surrogacy” community.

 The aim is to provide mutual support and knowledge-sharing for all UK based Parents through Surrogacy and their families.

 As well as giving surrogate-born children and their parents the opportunity to make friends and have fun with those in similar circumstances, it will provide the tools and discussion forums to help parents talk to their child about their origins.

 The first event was held at the Surrogacy UK spring conference on 18th March 2017 in Northamptonshire.